ivanskv2000/evsy/README.md

 # Evsy
 Evsy is a lightweight admin panel for managing and documenting product analytics events and their properties.

-(!)
-Evsy is currently in active development.
-Expect rapid improvements and frequent updates!

 ![Evsy main page screenshot.](screenshot.png)

+Check out the live demo at [demo.evsy.dev](demo.evsy.dev)
+- Login: `demo@evsy.dev`
+- Password: `bestructured`

 ## ✨ About
-Evsy is an open-source application for managing analytics events — including event descriptions, their attributes (fields), and tags.
+Evsy is an open-source application that helps product teams, analysts, and developers structure, document, and maintain a single source of truth for product analytics events and fields.

-It helps product teams, analysts, and developers structure and document their events in a convenient, extensible way.

 ## 📚 Features
 - Create and document events and fields.
-- Organize them by type, tag, or team.
+- Organize by type, tag, or team.
-- Export events to Swagger schemas.
+- Export events as Swagger-compatible schemas.
-- Sign up via email/password or OAuth2 (GitHub & Google)
+- Sign in with email/password or OAuth2 (GitHub & Google).

 **Future roadmap includes:**
-- Roles and user management;
+- Role-based access control (RBAC);
-- Audit log (history of changes) and event versioning;
+- History of changes and event versioning;
 - Full-text search;
-- Additional event states (`draft`, `archived`);
+- Draft and archived states for events;
-- Markdown descriptions;
+- Markdown-based descriptions;
-- Grafana integration;
 - ... and more!

 ## 🚀 Quick Start